IRISxiaowang/Comp603OnlineShop/README.md

 #### OOP concepts:
 All OOP concepts are used.
 Some examples are provided here:

-**Abstraction:** Database: executeSqlUpdate, executeSqlQuery etc.
+**Abstraction:** ShopModel: Database and currentUser are private, and functions used for other classes are public.
+ShopView: Some elements used by other classes (such as TextFields) are public, others (such as buttons and JLabels) are private.

-**Encapsulation:** ShopView (any elements that are used by outside classes are private), Users, ShopModel has private currentUser, which can only be set by Login method and can be get by a getCurrentUser() method.
+**Encapsulation:** ShopView (any elements that are used by outside classes are private).
+ShopModel has private currentUser, which can only be set by Login method and can be get by a getCurrentUser() method.
+The "info" JLabel used to display messages in many views are private, but an function updateMessage is provided to set the value of the message.

 **Inheritance:** Both UserBuyer and UserSeller inherits User class.